 A google map with these and similiar places can be found here.

 Laynes.
 Small espresso bar with the occasional sandwich and excellent cakes.
 Not much seating area, but utterly fantastic coffee.
 It’s on a side street very near the station, just by Friends of Ham (see below).

 Mrs Athas.
 Another great coffee venue, this time with more seating (and lots of plugs for laptops).
 The lunchtime soups are excellent.
 Easy to walk pass, so keep your eyes peeled.

 Bottega Milanese.
 Two places in town: one in “The light” (an arcaded street just above the Headrow), one nearer the station.

 3 for lunch

 Bundobust.
 Vegetarian Indian street food and craft beer.
 This bar originates from two Bradford gems: the Sparrow craft beer bar and Prashad (now a fancy restaurant in Drighlington, but originally based out of a converted laundrette in the back streets of West Bradford).

 Humpit.
 Hummus and falafel.
 Awful name, tasty food.
 It’s in the Corn Exchange.

 Hepworth’s deli.
-In another of the arcades (Thornton’s)—excellent sandwiches on insanely tasty bread.
-Good salads too.
+In another of the arcades (Thornton’s)—sandwiches, salads.
+Very tasty.

 3 for dinner